icza/srtgears/README.md

 https://srt-gears.appspot.com/srtgears-online.html

-The web interface is a Google App Engine project, implemented using the Go Appengine SDK.
+The web interface is a Google App Engine project, implemented using the Go AppEngine SDK.
 The server side of the web interface uses the srtgears engine (see below).

 The `web` folder is the root of the App Engine project.
+See instructions below if you want to fire up the web interface locally.

 ### 3. Srtgears engine: a Go package